-Teenager shot 5 times on a long road to recovery
+Florida school shooter obtained 10 rifles in last year or so, source says

 CNN will hold a town hall with the victims' classmates, parents and community members.
 "Stand Up: The Students of Stoneman Douglas Demand Action" will air live Wednesday at 9 p.m.
 ET.

-On Sunday, the injured teenager remained in a hospital bed with his face swollen and his body tethered to IV and oxygen tubes.
+On Sunday, the teen remained in a bed, his face swollen and his body tethered to IV and oxygen tubes.

 "Fortunately, he is recovering -- but has a long road ahead with more surgeries needed," according to a Broward County Sheriff's Office Facebook post.